AjStyles20/cpp-journey/README.md

 # cpp-journey: 30–75 Days of C++ Projects

-**A structured, progressive series of daily C++ projects** designed to take you from beginner syntax through advanced robotics and AI topics.
-Document your journey, strengthen your resume, and build a portfolio with hands-on, real‑world tasks.
+> **Journey Complete!**
+> As of **July, 2025**, this repository marks the successful completion of a multi-week C++ learning adventure.
+> Thank you for following along, contributing, and building your skills—your portfolio now reflects a robust progression from beginner to advanced C++ and robotics!